KRICT-DATA/SIMD/README.md

 Reference: https://doi.org/10.xxxx/xxxxxxxxx

 # Run
-This repository provides an implemetaion of transfer learning based on System-Identified Material Representation (SIMD).
+This repository provides an implementation of transfer learning based on System-Identified Material Representation (SIMD).
 By executing ``exec.py``, you can train and evaluate the ``XGBoost regressor`` with SIMD to predict ZTs of thermoelectric materials from unexplored material groups.

 # Dataset